-Due to PRC legal restrictions on foreign ownership and investment in the education business in China, we operate our after-school tutoring service business primarily through our Variable Interest Entities and their subsidiaries and schools in China.
-We do not hold equity interests in our Variable Interest Entities; however, through a series of contractual arrangements with these Variable Interest Entities and their respective shareholders, we effectively control and are able to derive substantially all of the economic benefits from these variable interest entities and their subsidiaries and schools.
+Due to PRC legal restrictions on foreign ownership and investment in the education business in China, we operate our after-school tutoring service business primarily through our VIEs and their subsidiaries and schools in China.
+We do not hold equity interests in our VIEs; however, through a series of contractual arrangements with our VIEs and their respective shareholders, we effectively control and are able to derive substantially all of the economic benefits from our VIEs and their subsidiaries and schools.

-Our Mission and Educational Philosophy
+Our Mission, Vision and Values